April full moon – the Pink Moon – falls on April 5-6

 Where to look: Look for the bright round moon in the east in the evening, overhead around midnight, west before sunrise.

-Crest of the full moon falls at 18:55 UTC on April 16, 2022.
-That’s 1:55 p.m.
-CDT in central North America.
+Crest of the full moon falls at 4:34 UTC on April 6, 2023.
+That’s 11:34 p.m.
+CDT on April 5 in central North America.

-All full moons rise in the east at sunset and set in the west at sunrise.
+All full moons rise in the east near sunset and set in the west near sunrise.
 They are visible all night.
-At full moon, the sun, Earth and moon are aligned in space, with the Earth in the middle.
+At full moon, the sun, Earth, and moon align in space, with Earth in the middle.
 The moon’s day side – its fully lighted hemisphere – faces us.
 That’s why the moon looks full.
 Note that the moon will look full and round for a day or two around full moon.
-So starting on April 15 the moon will look full for several days and will rise about an hour later each day.April’s full moon is the Pink Moon
+And note that the moon rises, on average, about 50 minutes later each day.
+That means, the night after full moon, you won’t see the moon rise until the sky is fully dark.April’s full moon is the Pink Moon

 This is such a beautiful time of year, especially when the full moon rises!
-April’s full moon has the nickname of the full Pink Moon because of all the blooming flowers and trees, in particular the pink creeping phlox (Phlox subulata).
+April’s full moon has the nickname of the Pink Moon, because of all the blooming flowers and trees, such as the pink creeping phlox (Phlox subulata).